goreleaser/goreleaser/www/docs/customization/notarize.md

 - An [Apple Developer Account](https://developer.apple.com/) ($99/year).
 - A [certificate](https://developer.apple.com/account/resources/certificates/add)
   from said account.
-It should be of "Developer ID Installer" type.
+It should be of "Developer ID Application" type.
   This will give you a `.cer` file.
 You'll need to import it into KeyChain.app, and then export it as a `.p12` file.
 It'll will have a password.
 - An App Store Connect